joshermar/django_blog/README.md

+# Django Blog

-# A blog web app that implements CRUD operations using Django with MySQL
+A complete microblog web app that implements CRUD operations using Django with MySQL

 ## Instructions